Online Meeting Help

 When to be silent at a meeting

 - The convenor may want to state:” If you are under the influence of alcohol or non medically indicated drugs, we appreciate the courage it took to come here but we ask that you please remain silent during the meeting.”
-The convenor may offer to stay afterwards to talk.
+The convenor may offer to stay afterward to talk.

 - The convenor may want to ask “Is there anyone in this meeting who is not in recovery?
 If so, please identify yourself and tell the group why you are here.”